jhpyle/docassemble/_docs/config.md

 i.chat-inactive:hover   { color: #5f5f5f;        }
 {% endhighlight %}

-These styles refer to the blue back button, the yellow "Help" button that appears when question-specific help is available, the green icons that appear in the navigation bar when [live help] features are available, and the grey color that these icons become when [live help] is no longer available.
+These styles refer to the yellow "Help" button that appears when question-specific help is available, the green icons that appear in the navigation bar when [live help] features are available, and the grey color that these icons become when [live help] is no longer available.

 You can also control the [Bootstrap] theme on a per-interview basis with the [`bootstrap theme` feature].
 You can also alter [CSS] on a